NFL Draft fashion: Best fits and style flops from 1991 through the 2023 draft

 Jackson Smith-Njigba, WR, Ohio State

 Smith-Njigba is possibly the best wide receiver in this year’s draft, and his outfit may also be the best of the night.
 The Ohio State product walked the red carpet wearing a Hugo boss suit in a pale pink with a very fine pattern, accessorized with Prada shoes and a Prada belt.
-His mom wore a gorgeous gold evening gown, and his father was decked out in a classic, elegant black suit.
-As a family, this might have been the biggest W of the night.
+His mom wore a gorgeous gold cocktail dress, and his father was decked out in a classic, elegant black suit.
+As a family, their collective look might have been the biggest W of the night.

 Brett Favre, 1991 NFL Draft